 We often get asked what the return on investment or ROI of contract management is.
 It makes sense.
 Those who are considering a contract management solution want to understand how quickly they can recoup their initial investment.
 However, while ROI can be a very valuable way to measure the success of one-time capital expenditures, contract management doesn't fall into that category.
 Contract management is the gift that keeps on giving.
 In fact, we like to redirect that type of question and ask a much more meaningful one: "How much is bad contract management costing you right now?"
 The truth is that the consequences of poor contract management are quite high and rising all the time.
 You will probably be surprised by just how much poor contracting practices can erode your company's financial health.
-We put together this helpful infographic (click the infographic to download and enlarge) with metrics from around the industry that identifies three of the biggest risks of poor contract management that will bleed you dry.
+We put together this helpful infographic (click the infographic to download and enlarge) with metrics from around the industry that identify three of the biggest risks of poor contract management that will bleed you dry.

 The price of a contract